 - Windows OneDrive: Similar to Google Drive, you can create your spreadsheet or document in the cloud and give specific employees access to it.
 Employees can use the mobile app or any web browser to check the schedule.

 Scheduling problems lead to unhappy employees and, ultimately, unhappy customers.
 You want neither, because both are costly to replace when they leave.
-With scheduling, flexibility, communication, and understanding are the key to keeping everyone happy.8 Ways to Make Scheduling Easier at Your Business Rob Wormley
+When it comes to scheduling, flexibility, communication, and understanding are the key to keeping everyone happy.8 Ways to Make Scheduling Easier at Your Business Rob Wormley